lamsfoundation/lams/lams_build/conf/etherpad/readme.txt

+Etherpad is required for Dokumaran tool and for Etherpad tag

 Modifications required to be done for Etherpad server (version #1.8.0 - develop branch, snapshot made on 2020-04-16):
 * Install ep_resize plugin
 https://github.com/tiblu/ep_resize